Florence for Foodies: 10 Delicious Experiences You Can’t Miss

 5. Treat yourself to a scoop of rich and creamy gelato

-Our favourite flavours from Strega Nocciola Gelateria are chocolate and pistachio!
+Our favourite combo: chocolate and pistachio gelato from Strega Nocciola Gelateria in Florence

-Then there's Strega Nocciola Gelateria - you'll find them near the Duomo and Ponte Vecchio (gelateria overlooks the Uffizi Gallery).
+• Strega Nocciola Gelateria - You'll find them near the Duomo and Ponte Vecchio (gelateria overlooks the Uffizi Gallery).
 Their staff is super friendly, and they store their gelato in special steel containers called pozzetti.

-Whether your are adventurous foodie (or not!) you should try lampredotto, one of Florence’s culinary symbols.
-It’s ingredients might not sound appetising, but it’s truly delicious if you are prepared to give it a go.
+Whether you’re an adventurous foodie or just curious, you have to try lampredotto — one of Florence’s most famous dishes.
+It might sound unusual, but it’s absolutely delicious if you’re willing to give it a chance.

-It’ s made from cow’s stomach boiled with herbs and vegetables, and served on its own or in a bun (‘sèmelle’, the quintessential Florentine panino) soaked in hot broth and with pungent salsa verde.
-Soft, tender and with a similar taste to Trippa alla fiorentina – Florence’s other offal speciality.
-Simply irresistible.
+Lampredotto is made from cow’s stomach, slow-cooked with herbs and vegetables.
+It’s served on its own or in a sèmelle — a classic Florentine sandwich bun soaked in hot broth and topped with tangy salsa verde.
+The texture is soft and tender, with a flavour similar to Trippa alla fiorentina, another local offal specialty.

 6. Visit local food market for tasting fresh produce and buying edible souvenirs